Faculty Members

 Using quantitative data and mathematical models to study complex systems

-Things that consist of various elements working together are called “systems.”
-In my research, I combine mathematical models and quantitative data to understand a range of systems from theoretical and experimental standpoints.
-Elucidating the laws underlying systems will enable us to reach a deeper understanding of human beings and society, potentially enabling us to predict conditions in the future and control these conditions to be more favorable.
+Phenomena that consist of various elements working together are called “systems.”
+In my research, I combine mathematical models and quantitative data to understand a wide range of systems from theoretical and experimental standpoints.
+Elucidating the laws underlying these systems will enable us to reach a deeper understanding of human beings and society, potentially enabling us to predict states in the future as well as to control these states to produce more favorable results.

 FUKAGAWA Daiji